A Health and Human Rights Dialogue on the Refugee and Migration Crisis

 Joyce Apsel is Clinical Professor in the Liberal Studies Program at NYU and is teaching at NYU Florence during the academic year 2017-2018.
 Dr. Apsel is a recipient of the NYU Distinguished Teaching Award.
 Her volume, Introducing Peace Museums, was nominated for the 2017 Dayton International Literary Peace Prize in non-fiction.
 She is co-editor of two other volumes on peace and human rights museums, and lectures and writes about human rights, comparative genocide, and education.
 Dr. Apsel is President of the Institute for the Study of Genocide and past president of the International Association of Genocide Scholars.
 She serves as NGO-DPI representative for the International Network of Museums for Peace at the U.N.

-College of Global Public Health, New York University Koç University School of Medicine Bellevue Hospital/New York University School of Medicine (NYUSOM)
+School of Global Public Health, New York University Koç University School of Medicine Bellevue Hospital/New York University School of Medicine (NYUSOM)

 Nathan Bertelsen, M.D., is a physician in internal medicine and public health, with a joint academic appointment at Koç University School of Medicine (KUSOM) in Istanbul, Turkey, and New York University School of Medicine in New York City, and is currently teaching for the College of Global Public Health at NYU Florence.
 Dr. Bertelsen completed residency training in internal medicine and primary care at Cornell University/New York Presbyterian Hospital, his M.D. from University of Minnesota Medical School, a B.A. in government/international relations from Georgetown University, and a graduate certificate in global mental health from Harvard University.
 His teaching focuses on migrant health, communication skills, and health and culture.
 His research is focused on resilience factors of Syrian refugee families in Istanbul.
 At KUSOM, he runs a longitudinal bedside teaching and simulation program for all medical students and faculty, and also co-coordinates the mandatory Public Health internship which works with refugee health NGOs in Istanbul.
 He serves as Adviser for Training and Research for the Doctors Without Borders (MSF) Eastern Mediterranean mission.
 At NYU, he continues to direct the Global Health Selective, a UME clinical clerkship built around case discussions, cross-cultural communication skills and simulations, and the Global Health Elective for Internal Medicine residents at NYU, with main sites in Turkey, Costa Rica, Ecuador and Ghana.
 At the NYU Florence campus in Italy, he teaches MPH courses on Thesis II, Capstone II, and Migrant Health in the Mediterranean.
 Before moving to Istanbul, he served for four years as Director of Primary Care for the Bellevue/NYU Program for Survivors of Torture (PSOT), delivering medical, psychiatric, social and legal services for migrants and asylum seekers in New York City from over fifty countries.
 Finally, he represents NYU on the Board of Directors for the Central American Healthcare Initiative (CAHI) at INCAE Business School in Costa Rica.

 Dr. Bernadette Boden-Albala is an internationally recognized expert in the social epidemiology of stroke and cardiovascular disease.
 Over the past 15 years, her robust research portfolio has focused on defining and intervening on social determinants of disease, including the role of sex, race-ethnicity, socio-economic status, social support, stress, and social networks on stroke disparities and patterns across the U.S. and globally.
 As PI, she has led numerous large stroke prevention studies in urban and rural communities and has a wealth of knowledge and experience leading community level health assessments and interventions.
 Selected interventions include: SWIFT, a hospital-based stroke preparedness intervention; ASPIRE, a stroke preparedness study in Washington D.C.; and DESERVE, a discharge secondary stroke prevention intervention.
 In addition to her clinical interventions, Dr. Boden-Albala is Principal Investigator of the National Initiative for Minority Involvement in Neurological Clinical Trials (NIMICT), supported by NINDS/NIMHD, which has built a toolkit of materials to improve racial-ethnic minorities’ and women’s participation rates in neurological clinical trials.
 She was also a PI for the Alaska Native Stroke Registry (ANSR), which was designed to screen and capture all stroke cases between 2005-2009 through its integration into the existing Tribal Health System infrastructure.
 Her work has extended internationally to a collaborative effort between the American Heart Association and the Grenada Ministry of Health to develop and evaluate novel community and policy-based interventions for cardiovascular disease prevention in Grenada.
 She was MPI of an exploratory project in Ghana to assess gaps in lay knowledge of primary and secondary stroke prevention, stroke treatment and recovery.
 Finally, her work in global chronic disease prevention has included a World Health Organization project that sought to identify the optimum social networks for promoting health policy dialogue in Moldova.
-In addition to her broad research experience, Dr. Boden-Albala serves as Senior Associate Dean of Research and Program Development at NYU College of Global Public Health.
-In this role, she has co-created courses with UNICEF and the United Nations World Food Program focused on innovative solutions to Ebola and Polio response and exploring a systems approach to food access.
-She has also developed the Cross-Continental MPH, a one-year program that combines classroom learning, collaborative research with faculty mentors, and public health practice experience across three continents.
-At NYU, she also currently serves as Interim Chair for the Department of Epidemiology and is a Professor of Public Health, Neurology and Dentistry.
+In addition to her broad research experience, Dr. Boden-Albala served as Senior Associate Dean of Research and Program Development at NYU School of Global Public Health.
+In this role, she co-created courses with UNICEF and the United Nations World Food Program focused on innovative solutions to Ebola and Polio response and exploring a systems approach to food access.
+She also developed the Cross-Continental MPH, a one-year program that combines classroom learning, collaborative research with faculty mentors, and public health practice experience across three continents.
+At NYU, she served as Interim Chair for the Department of Epidemiology and Professor of Public Health, Neurology and Dentistry.
 Dr. Boden-Albala earned her MPH and DrPH from Columbia University.

 Director and Co-Founder, Adonis Musati Project